recko10/Identifying-CRC-biomarkers/README.md

 3) Pass the datasets into the method (if you wanted to use random forest then it would be: randomForest(X_train, X_test, Y_train, Y_test))
 4) Run the code

-The randomForest() and logisticRegression() methods I wrote come built in with various accuracy metrics and feature selection processes which are printed to the user.

 If you have any questions feel free to PM me.